8ctopus/php-sandbox/README.md

 # php sandbox

-A super lightweight LAMP (Linux, Apache, MySQL, PHP) PHP development environment based on Docker.
+A lightweight sandbox for learning, testing and debugging php code based on Docker containers.

 ![php sandbox screenshot](https://github.com/8ctopus/php-sandbox/raw/master/screenshot.png)

 ## features

-- Apache, php-fpm and MariaDB
+- Linux, Apache, php-fpm and MariaDB (LAMP)
 - php 8.2, 8.1, 8.0, 7.4 along with the most commonly used extensions
 - Just works with any domain name and https is configured out of the box
 - Support for multiple virtual hosts